 3. Manner Schnitten

-These Neapolitan hazelnut wafers make tiny little thank-you gifts when you’re back home: they’re inexpensive, yet typically Viennese.
+These tasty Neapolitan hazelnut wafers make tiny little thank-you gifts when you’re back home: they’re inexpensive, yet typically Viennese.
 Manner Schnitten first appeared in 1898 and their distinctive pink packaging pokes out of lunch packs and snack boxes across the city.

 The Stephansdom logo emphasises the local origins – Manner’s founder opened his first shop in the shadow of that cathedral, and the Manner company still has its headquarters and a factory here in Vienna.